• Who is a good candidate?

 Changes are dependent on target symptoms.
 Generally speaking, the changes associated with neurofeedback are best described as “profoundly subtle.”
 That is not to say they are insignificant, but quite the opposite.
 Over time the brain develops more stable functioning, resulting in improved stability and processing, and, therefore, a reduction in symptoms.
 When meeting with one of our skilled professionals during intake, the specific changes you can expect will be discussed in detail.

-• But, will the changes last?
+• Will the changes last?

 Unlike medication, changes from neurofeedback are essentially permanent since the treatment directly impacts neuronal efficiency.
 Like riding a bike, once you learn the skill, all other things equal, you will maintain that ability regardless of how long it has been since you’ve ridden a bike!
 As the brain changes with age, especially children, occasional additional training may be needed depending on a variety of factors, including genetics.
 Likewise, significant changes in your medical and psychological condition may warrant further treatment.